 Planning Your Zimbabwean Safari

-Zimbabwe has had it turbulent times in the past, don’t let this put you off its amazing tourism and safari opportunities.
+Zimbabwe has its challenges, don’t let this put you off its amazing tourism and safari opportunities.
 A safari in Zimbabwe has so much to offer as do the people who give you a warm welcome filled with smiles and hospitality.
-By the end of your Zimbabwean adventure you would have wish you came earlier.
+By the end of your Zimbabwean adventure you will wish you had visited earlier.

 Weather in Zimbabwe - Times to Travel